Python Binary File Guide: Practical Read, Parse, Write

 1. Introduction

-1.1 What Is a Binary File?
+1.1 What is a Binary File?

 • Image files (PNG, JPEG, BMP, etc.)